HayoVanLoon/metadataemu/README.md

 # Google Cloud Metadata Emulator

 Provides (part of) the functionality of the Compute Engine instance metadata server.
-The server wraps around the `gcloud` command line tool.
+The server wraps around the Google Cloud SDK.

 Supports functionality: